linzhangcs/social-media-dashboard/README.md

 ## Lin's goal for doing this challenge
 - Experience with theme switching!
 - Practice styled-components
 - Practice flexbox and css grid
 - Build functional components in react
 - Continue to work on #100DaysOfCode ✅
 - Have fun building! 🚀

 ## Developement Timeline:
-- 07/24 - project setup - JSON data, components, styled-components : 2hours
+- 07/24 - project setup - JSON data, components, styled-components : 2 hours
-- 07/27 - theme toggle - pass theme btw components & style dark/light theme for header & placement for dashboard grid - 3hrs
+- 07/27 - theme toggle - pass theme btw components & style dark/light theme for header & placement for dashboard grid - 3 hrs
 - 07/28 - dashboard grid layout - setup the grid and nested flexbox for items, used flex-wrap for daily stats items.
 Also used extending component in styled components, styled(component), and used border-image-source, used linear-gradient as border and border-image-slice. - 4 hrs
--07/29 -
+- 07/29 - finish styling all the element within a dashboard card - Ticker & PlatformIcon and add light theme version for them - 2.5 hrs

 ## Tools & tech used:
 - react.js